Parametric Level-sets Enhanced To Improve Reconstruction (PaLEnTIR)

-The third term in \eqref{eq:chain} is the derivative of the PaLS function with respect to model parameters.
-For the RBF PaLS, we need the derivative of $\phi_{\rm rbf}$ in \ref{phi_og}.
-The derivatives with respect to different parameters are listed as,
+The third factor in \eqref{eq:chain} is the derivative of the parametric level-set function, $\phi$, with respect to model parameters. $\phi$ is defined in \eqref{eq:newphi}.
+The expressions for the derivatives of \eqref{eq:newphi} with respect to each parameter are provided below, where elements $\left [ \alpha_j; \beta_j; \gamma_j \right ]$ correspond to the parameters of the $j^{th}$ ABF for $j=1,2 \dots N$: